 Fuel conservation measures, alternative fuel requirements, increasing consumer demand for alternatives to oil and natural gas and technological advances in fuel economy and energy generation devices could reduce the demand for oil, natural gas and other liquid hydrocarbons.
+This includes various government regulations that restrict the production and consumption of fossil fuels such as zero emission vehicle mandates, prohibitions on plastic use, and fuel efficiency standards.
+Government subsidies directed towards new low-carbon technologies or to businesses providing products and services that reduce consumer demand for fossil fuels may also result in a broader reduction in the global economy's reliance on fossil fuels.
+In addition, shifting consumer preferences towards low-carbon products and services are also driving investment in technologies and products that reduce fossil fuel consumption.
 We cannot predict the impact of changing demand for oil and natural gas products, and any major changes may have a material adverse effect on our business, financial condition, results of operations and cash flows.